Tony Rose >

 ; Mudcat 19424

 This song is listed in A.L.
 Lloyd and Ralph Vaughan Williams' Penguin Book of English Folk Songs as The New York Trader.

-Tony Rose sang it in 1976 as Sir William Gower on his third album, On Banks of Green Willow.
-He commented in the album's sleeve notes:
+Tony Rose sang this song as Sir William Gower in 1976 on his third album, On Banks of Green Willow.
+He noted:

 It was a common superstition, possibly originating with the story of Jonah, that the presence of an evil-doer on board a ship might imperil both vessel and crew, unless the guilty party were sought out and thrown overboard.
 Such is the theme running through The Banks of Green Willow and Sir William Gower, both of which were collected by Cecil Sharp in Somerset.

 Fairport Convention recorded Sir William Gower a few years earlier than Tony Rose for their LP Angel Delight.
 Their BBC session recording broadcast 27 March 1971 on “Folk on One” was included in the 4 CD box Live at the BBC.

 Nic Jones recorded this ballad as William Glenn with somewhat different verses in 1978 for his album From the Devil to a Stranger.
 Another version was included in 2001 on his compilation CD Unearthed where it is called Captain Glenn.
 He also sang it in a BBC Radio 1 John Peel session recorded on 19 April 1977 and broadcast 26 April 1977.